mscherer/joycon2click/README.md

 Be aware that opening uinput this way mean that any software can start injecting key press.
 For example, a malware could type commands when you are using a terminal, etc.

-A last potential fix is to start the software as root and use the option `-u someuser` to switch to a unprivilged user after /dev/uinput is opened.
+A last potential fix is to start the software as root and use the option `-u someuser` to switch to a unprivileged user after /dev/uinput is opened.
 Make sure to switch to either the user on the console, or a user in the `input` group.

 ## Seccomp and landlock

-By default, the program will inot limit itself in anything.
+By default, the program will not limit itself in anything.

-At build time, you can choose between 2 experimental backend for self confining, with features `landlock` and`seccomp`.
+At build time, you can choose between 2 experimental back-end for self confining, with features `landlock` and`seccomp`.
 Both are incomplete for now.
 You can disable the sandboxing at run time using `--disable-sandbox`.

 ## Multiple joycon support

-Only 1 joycon is supported (usually, the 1st one attached, but no garantee on that).
+Only 1 joycon is supported (usually, the 1st one attached, but no guarantee on that).
 Multiple joycons support is out of scope.

 ## Do not detect joycon disconnection

 If the joycon is disconnected, nothing happen.
-If it reconnect, the software will stop, unless if `-b` is given on the commandline.
+If it reconnect, the software will stop, unless if `-b` is given on the command-line.

 # Alternatives

-A few people have wrote softwares similar to that one, I list them here for reference:
+A few people have wrote software similar to that one, I list them here for reference:

 * https://github.com/HonbraDev/joyclicker-rs